 A few years later, I had an opportunity to deliver some business training for a large telecoms company, as an associate of a small consulting firm.
 I enjoyed the work and it paid handsomely.
 I saw the lights go on for the people in the seminar room, and I realised we were delivering a lot of value.
 After a couple of assignments, I could have stayed in my comfort zone.
 I could have waited for the consultants to send me more work, turned up on time, kept my nose clean and done what was asked of me.

-The current economic crisis has made it uncomfortably clear to many of us whether or not we are disposable.
+Economic upheavals in recent years have made it uncomfortably clear to many of us whether or not we are dispensable.
 This can be a rude awakening.
 But it’s also an opportunity to reassess your career goals, and start focusing on making yourself truly indispensable — the one person no one around you would dream of getting rid of.
 Because that’s the only job security you’ll ever have.